 Myth: Loud Motorcycles Save Lives

 It’s often thought loud motorcycles are safer than their quieter counterpart because the noise will make surrounding drivers aware of a rider’s presence.
 This is not the case.
-Because exhaust pipes, the source of the noise, face backwards, drivers in front of you may not hear you approaching.
+Because exhaust pipes, the source of the noise, face backward, drivers in front of you may not hear you approaching.
 A loud exhaust could also impede the rider’s ability to hear other vehicles and sirens.